-Kath Browne is a Professor of Geographies of Sexualities and Genders at Maynooth University.
+Kath Browne is a Professor of Geographies of Sexualities and Genders at University College Dublin.
 Her key areas of interests focus on feminist and queer geographies.
 Her research projects and writings circulate around lesbian, gay, bisexual and trans spaces, needs and lives, resistances to sexual and gender equalities, feminist spaces and feminist and queer methodologies.

 Sharon Cowan is Professor of Feminist and Queer Legal Studies in the School of Law, University of Edinburgh.
 Her research focuses on feminist and queer legal theory, sex-gender and sexuality, sexual violence and the criminal law, and asylum and refugee law.
 Currently she is working on a project with trans people asking about their experiences of equality; and is a co- coordinator of the Scottish Feminist Judgments Project.